jwsloan/summer_to_remember/README.md

          production: "YOUR_PRODUCTION_CLIENT_ID.apps.googleusercontent.com"
        };
        ```
+       *(Note: With SvelteKit, these client IDs will be managed via environment variables, not a JS config file.)*

 ## 3. Configure Firebase Authentication
-- In your JS (e.g., `js/auth.js`), initialize Firebase with your config and set up Google Sign-In using Firebase Auth.
-- Make sure to use the OAuth Client ID you created above.
+- *(This section will be updated to describe Firebase initialization and Google Sign-In setup within a SvelteKit application.)*

 ## 3. Set Up Pre-commit Hooks (Recommended)
 To ensure code style and prevent large files from being committed, set up pre-commit hooks: